 - Accreditation: There’s no guarantee that an accredited school is a good school, or the right school for Baby, but it is a sign that the school needs to meet certain standards, including student-to-teacher ratio, which can give you a better sense of what Baby’s experience there would be like.

 You can start to get your toddler ready for the idea of preschool by playing pretend to introduce the idea of school, and reading books about characters in preschool, as a way of introducing the concept.
-You can also get her started practicing the self-care skills she may need in preschool, from simple ones like putting on her own jacket to more complicated ones like potty training.
+You can also get them started practicing the self-care skills they may need in preschool, from simple ones like putting on their own jacket to more complicated ones like potty training.